Update: Links to recordings of the Corfu community event and the conservation event are now linked below.

 We are thrilled to announce the opening of a new, joint exhibition about the Jews of Corfu.
 The Jewish communities in Corfu date back millennia, but due to its devastation by the Nazis during World War II, this vibrant and unique community is not very well known today.
 The Libraries of Columbia University and the Jewish Theological Seminary (JTS), together holding one of the world’s largest collections of materials relating to Jews on this Greek Island, will launch an exhibition the week of August 22 featuring illuminated ketubbot (marriage contracts), decorated prayer books, communal documents, and government legislation over the communities of Corfu.
 A digital exhibition showcasing the items is also available.

 There are two parts to the physical exhibition: one at the Rare Book and Manuscript Library‘s (RBML) Chang Gallery at Columbia University, and one in the in the new Library building at the Jewish Theological Seminary (JTS).
 The exhibitions will be open during each library’s regular business hours (RBML; JTS).
 Note that Columbia materials will be on display at both locations; the JTS materials will be only at their library’s exhibition.

-Some of the events surrounding the exhibit are listed below; more may be added as they are confirmed.
+Some of the events surrounding the exhibit are listed below.

 - An opening event and celebration for the exhibition was held on Wednesday September 7.